 About Childhood Cancer Awareness Month

-September is Childhood Cancer Awareness Month (CCAM) in the United States.
-It is a time to recognize, advocate for, and honor children that have been affected by cancer and the families that care for them, while highlighting the critical need to support research that can lead to safer and more effective treatments for our most vulnerable patients.
+Childhood Cancer Awareness Month (CCAM) is a time to recognize, advocate for, and honor children who have been affected by cancer and the families that care for them.

-As brain tumors are the leading cause of cancer-related death in children, as well as the most commonly diagnosed cancer in children 14-years-old and younger, the brain tumor community has an enormous stake and voice in Childhood Cancer Awareness Month.
+As brain tumors are the leading cause of cancer-related death and the most commonly diagnosed solid cancer in children and adolescents age 19 and younger, the brain tumor community has an enormous stake and voice in Childhood Cancer Awareness Month.

 Pediatric Brain Tumor Facts & Figures

-- Brain tumors are the leading cause of cancer-related death in children and young adults ages 19 and younger in the United States.
+- Brain tumors are the leading cause of cancer-related death among children and adolescents ages 0-19 years.

-- Pediatric brain tumors are the most commonly diagnosed cancer in children age 14 and younger.
+- Brain tumors are the most common solid cancer in children and adolescents ages 0-19 years in the U.S.

-- It is estimated that more than 13,000 children are living with primary malignant brain or other CNS tumors.
+- It is estimated that 13,657 children are living with a primary malignant brain tumor in the U.S.

 - There has never been a treatment developed and approved specifically for pediatric brain tumors.

 - For many pediatric brain tumor types, a standard of care is not well-defined.